electric-eloquence/feplet/ABOUT.md

 ### How is this functional programming?

-Besides extensively using recursion, we don't concern ourselves with side-effects or state.
-We instead concern ourselves with submitting input into functions, and receiving output from them.
-We don't mutate or do horrible things to data.
+We are primarily concerned with the evaluation of expressions, not the execution of commands.
+This leads to the extensive use of recursion.
+As we recurse, we don't concern ourselves with side-effects or state.
+Data are transmitted through functions, but we don't mutate or do horrible things to them.
 Data structures are generally treated as stacks.
 They are added to, but the older parts are never changed.
 They are certainly never knocked down and substituted with a different stack, the public none-the-wiser that the original stack is buried somewhere never to be seen again.

 ### Where does the name come from?